Isora del Castillo

-Isora del Castillo [ee-soa'-ra del cast-ee'-yo] (born May 16, 1932) is a former infielder who played from 1949 through 1951 in the All-American Girls Professional Baseball League.
+Isora del Castillo [ee-soa'-ra del cast-ee'-yo] (born May 16, 1932) is a former infielder who played from 1949 through 1951 in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5' 1", 117 lb., she batted and threw right handed.
 She played under the name of Ysora Castillo, as a result of a misspelling.

 Born in Havana, the diminutive Isora del Castillo was one of seven players born in Cuba to play the All-American Girls Professional Baseball League in its twelve years history.
 The others were Isabel Alvarez, Luisa Gallegos, Mirtha Marrero, Migdalia Pérez, Gloria Ruiz and Zonia Vialat.
 A light-hitting, defensive specialist, Isora batted a measly .128 average in her three-year career, but collected a solid .305 on-base percentage and a 1.42 walk-to-strikeout ratio (100-to-70).